 - It took between 15 and 20 minutes for mail to get from Herald Square to Manhattanville and East Harlem

 - It took 11 minutes to get from the General Post Office to the Planetarium Post Office, near the Museum of Natural History

 Here’s where you can find remnants of the pneumatic tube network in New York City.
-Find out more about the pneumatic tube mail system on the first episode of our new podcast Secrets of New York!
+Find out more about the pneumatic tube mail system on the first episode of our new Untapped New York Podcast!